PWNFinance/gm_events_cities/events/flare-meetup/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Modular Structures is a highly-anticipated developer event during DevConnect week, thanks to its groundbreaking announcements and transformative approach to secure and scalable building.
+description: Flare will be inviting developers attending DevConnect Istanbul to the exclusive networking event.

 #####################
 ### EVENT DETAILS ###